-The Journey To Getting Paid By Amazon In My Local Currency.
+My Journey As An Amazon Seller To Getting Paid In My Local Currency.

-While this can be technically considered as a sort of “review” of TransferWise, it’s actually a real-life experience that will take you through my setting up of TransferWise business account in order to receive payments from my Amazon seller account.
+While this can be technically considered as a sort of review of TransferWise borderless account, it’s actually a real-life experience that will take you through my setting up of TransferWise business account in order to receive payments from my Amazon seller account.
 I have an account and sell in Amazon Europe, but the following process will be the same for any other company you wish to receive money from making sure to avoide the unfair currency conversion fees that traditional banks are well known for today.
 I hope this post helps you too.

 Or… You Can Skip All This & Click Here To Calculate Your Transferwise Conversion Rate And Fees For Today.